CongLeSolutionX/Harmonic_Atomica/Sacred_Geometry/Vesica_Piscis/Vesica_Piscis_Overview.md

 ## 2. Defining the Vesica Piscis: The Geometric Genesis

 The Vesica Piscis is born from a precise geometric operation.
 Its elegant form arises from the symmetrical overlap of two identical circles.
-This construction is described in classical geometric texts, including early translations and commentaries on Euclid's *Elements*, where the construction of an equilateral triangle (Book I, Proposition 1) inherently involves the framework of the Vesica Piscis [4].
+This construction is described in classical geometric texts, including early translations and commentaries on Euclid's *Elements*, where the construction of an equilateral triangle (Book I, Proposition 1) inherently involves the framework of the Vesica Piscis[^4].

 **Core Construction Steps:**